CORRINE520/corrine520.github.io/README.md

       <p>
         <li> Education </li>
          <p>
-          "I am Jing Peng and I am currently a undergraduate student at University of California, Davis My majors are:"
+          I am Jing Peng and I am currently a undergraduate student at University of California, Davis My majors are:
             <ol>
             <li> BS in Compuational Mathematics </li>
             <li> BS in General Statistics </li>
             </ol>
-          "I am currently interested in mathematical and statistical models for machine learning, data mining, signal processing and other applied fields, with focus on theoretical analysis."
+          I am currently interested in mathematical and statistical models for machine learning, data mining, signal processing and other applied fields, with focus on theoretical analysis.

         <li> Contact Information </li>
         <p>